ARBYS charge on bank statement: what it is and how to verify it

 - 1.Contact Arby's Restaurant Group (Inspire Brands) directly via their support page

-- 2.Reference their refund policy โ refund window is No universal fixed refund window is published; Arby's directs customers to contact support promptly about online-order errors or refund requests. (view policy)
+- 2.Reference their refund policy โ refund window is No universal fixed window published; refund outcomes vary by store and order channel, so contact Arby's support or the restaurant promptly. (view policy)

 - 3.If refused, use our wizard to generate a formal dispute letter